Maintenance Break: May 19 - June 6 2023 - Resolable Colorado made sneakers - Since 2014

 Wide Toe Box Shoes vs. Wide Shoes: What Keeps Feet Comfortable?

-Are my feet actually wide?
+Are my feet wide?

 Baby Feet are widest at the toes

-Babies' feet are widest at the toes
+Babies' feet are widest at the toes.

 Eventually, we begin wearing shoes that squeeze our toes into a space that is not wide enough for them.
 The tapered toe boxes of traditional athletic shoes and conventional office footwear place style over substance, creating manufactured shapes that constrain and alter our feet.